deepmodeling/dpgen/doc/user-guide/index.rst

 ==============

 This part aims to show you how to get the community's help.
-Some frequently asked questions are listed in troubleshooting, and the explanation of errors that often occur are listed in common errors.
+Some frequently asked questions are listed in troubleshooting, and the explanation of errors that often occur is listed in common errors.
 If other unexpected problems occur, you're welcome to contact us for help.

 .. toctree::